Quramy/apollo-link-fragment-argument/README.md

 However, GraphQL syntax has no ability to parameterize Fragment (See https://github.com/graphql/graphql-spec/issues/204 if you want detail).

 `@argumentDefinitions` and `@arguments` are originally introduced by Relay Modern to compose parametrized Fragments.
+See https://relay.dev/docs/en/fragment-container.html#composing-fragments ,

 ## License